 Brick Builders is always on the lookout for LEGO fans who enjoy sharing their enthusiasm with others.
 If you’re energetic and friendly, available to work on weekends and have your own car, take a look at our recruitment page.

 Previous experience of working with children is desirable – babysitting friends and family is good, even better is experience of coaching or leading groups of young people.
 Please note: all applicants will be required to undergo a police vetting check before being appointed.

 - Can I franchise the Brick Builders business?

 If you’re interested in the benefits of buying a reputable franchise and are keen to start up a Brick Builders business in your town then get in touch.
-We have spent eight years developing and enhancing a proven and highly popular birthday party business that entertains and delights adults and children alike.
+We have spent ten years developing and enhancing a proven and highly popular birthday party business that entertains and delights adults and children alike.

 With systemised processes, training materials and a documented health and safety regime, Brick Builders want to deliver a fun party experience that’s talked about for weeks afterwards.

 - Can you donate LEGO sets or a birthday party for my school fair?

 Sadly no. We have no official relationship with LEGO New Zealand or the LEGO Group of companies.
 They do have an office in Auckland so you may like to try them but we know they receive an awful lot of similar requests every day.